TABLE OF CONTENTS

 Benefits of Selling Edibles

 Selling edibles has become a profitable venture for many.
 Some consumers try to avoid smoking and vaporizing cannabis.
 Smoking can be harsh to the lungs and the smoke can be quite pungent.
-Edibles are also a healthier alternative to smoking.
+Edibles can be a healthier alternative to smoking.

 Patients with respiratory conditions can benefit from edibles.
 Edibles also provide longer-lasting relief compared to flower.
 Edibles are a discreet option that you can consume nearly anywhere.
 You won't have the smell of smoke or vapor.